openthread/openthread/tools/spinel-cli/SNIFFER.md

 This will connect to stock openthread ncp firmware over the given UART, make the node into a promiscuous mode sniffer on the given channel, open up wireshark, and start streaming packets into wireshark.
-No preference settings or dialog box configuration are needed.